-Antioxidants enable the neutralization of free radicals that arise on the skin in the course of metabolic processes, smoking, stress and solar radiation.
+Antioxidants enable the neutralization of free radicals that arise on the skin during metabolic processes, smoking, stress and solar radiation.
 If there is an excess of free radicals, oxidative stress occurs, which significantly increases the risk of illness and leads to premature skin aging.
 Exogenous antioxidants: vitamins, carotenoids, enzymes, flavonoids, etc. Antioxidants neutralize free radicals and thus protect the body from damage.

 What are antioxidants in?

 In particular, plant-based foods such as fruits and vegetables, whole grains, legumes, and high-quality vegetable oils and nuts are incredibly rich in antioxidants.

 • Beta-carotene is an antioxidant that your body converts into retinol and retinoic acid.
 Retinol is important for your eyesight, and retinoic acid supports cell growth.

 • Lutein is an antioxidant that helps your eyesight.

 • Lycopene is an antioxidant that gives fruits and vegetables their red color.
 Several studies have shown that lycopene reduces the risk of prostate cancer and cardiovascular disease.